Chymyst/chymyst-core/doc/joinrun.md

 Also, the reply action object should not be used outside the reaction body.
 (This will have no effect.)

+When a reaction is defined using the `run` macro, the compiler will detect some errors at compile time.
+For instance, it is a compile-time error to omit the

 ## Join definitions

 Join definitions activate molecules and reactions: